highwind-apps/Decorum-for-Deviant-Art-Privacy-Policy/README.md

 ## Privacy Policy

-Triskelion Apps built the 'Devious for Deviant Art' app as an Ad Supported app.
-This SERVICE is provided by Triskelion Apps at no cost and is intended for use as is.
+Highwind Apps built the 'Devious for Deviant Art' app as an Ad Supported app.
+This SERVICE is provided by Highwind Apps at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.